 C: When the child looks straight the left eye appears slightly inwards or Esotropia

 D: When she looks to her left the left eye looks bigger and the left eye is not able to move beyond the midline

 The 6 muscles that control the movement of the eye are attached to the outside of the wall of the eye.
 In each eye, there are 2 muscles that move the eye horizontally.
 The lateral rectus muscle pulls the eye out and the medial rectus muscle pulls the eye in toward the nose.
 Four other muscles move the eye up or down and at an angle.
 Each eye muscle receives the command for movement from cranial nerves that exit the brain.

 Duane syndrome, also called Duane retraction syndrome (DRS), is a congenital and non-progressive type of strabismus.
 It is characterized by difficulty rotating one or both eyes outward or inward.
 There may also be changes of eyelid position on attempted movement of the eyes.

-Duane syndrome is due to miswiring of the eye muscles.
+Duane syndrome is due to the miswiring of the eye muscles.
 This causes some eye muscles to contract when they should not and other eye muscles not to contract when they should.
-This probably occurs around the sixth week of pregnancy and is due to poor development of tiny parts of the brainstem that control the eye muscles.
-In Duane’s the problem is not primarily with the eye muscle itself but with the nerve that transmits the electrical impulses to the muscle.
+This probably occurs around the sixth week of pregnancy and is due to the poor development of tiny parts of the brainstem that control the eye muscles.
+In Duane’s, the problem is not primarily with the eye muscle itself but with the nerve that transmits the electrical impulses to the muscle.

-Duane syndrome is often characterized by whether the primary abnormality is a reduced ability to turn the affected eye(s) outward (eso duane’s), inward (exo duane’s), or both (type III).
+Duane syndrome is often characterized by whether the primary abnormality is a reduced ability to turn the affected eye(s) outward (Eso Duane's), inward (Exo Duane's), or both (type III).